AMReX-Combustion/PeleC/Docs/sphinx/GettingStarted.rst

 * **prob.H** -- prob.H header file is normally used to define the user-defined embedded boundary class, if any.
 It is also used to define the solution initialisation and boundary condition implementation functions.
 User-defined functions defined in this header file include:

-  * ``pc_initdata``: GPU kernel that sets intial conditions at every cell individually.
+  * ``pc_initdata``: GPU kernel that sets initial conditions at every cell individually.
 Must always be defined by user.
   * ``bcnormal``: GPU kernel that sets values in ghost cells at domain boundaries.
 At least a dummy version must be provided.
 This function is called for any boundaries specified as ``UserBC`` or ``Hard``.
   * ``ProblemSpecificFunctions``: a set of problem specific capabilities that can optionally be specified by the user.
 To simply use the defaults, point this to the default class defined in ``PeleC/Source/ProblemSpecificFunctions.H`` with